dominicaq/AndroidweatherApp/README.md

 CB: Dominic Quintero

-Student project that uses wunderground API for a weather app created in android studio
+Student project that was used to teach Android Studio, how to use API, and how to catch data properly on mobile devices